 Cultural Preservation an Enriching Career

 Meg: As an educator at a museum that specializes in preserving the traditions of your country, can you share with me why you view preservation as important?

-Espen: Traditions are not merely heritage, but also knowledge and skills built over centuries, sometimes even millenia.
+Espen: Traditions are not merely heritage, but also knowledge and skills built over centuries, sometimes even millennia.
 When these traditions are ignored and forgotten, we loose more than our roots.
 It is important to tell people that we can learn from people in the past, even in times where technology and theoretical learning are considered more worthwhile than practical work and the know-how of generations.

 Meg: What drew you to the work you do?

 Espen: I wish I could say this insight about the value of traditions was the reason why I started working as a museum educator, but the truth is that it was a mere coincidence.
 As a former archaeologist, I was more into digging up stuff and cataloging them.
-Suddenly my new position showed me the value of preserving and teaching history and traditions, not only identifying them.
+Suddenly my new position showed me the value of cultural preservation and teaching history and traditions, not only identifying them.
 During my 14 years as a museum educator, I have never regretted this reorientation.
 I also have learned myself a lot of old handicraft techniques (however not making breast pieces), not only because they are important to preserve, but also because it gives me pleasure as well as insight into some of the many skills of the old ways, even if I am only scratching the surface.

 Publisher and editor of www.BestCulturalDestinations.com (BCD), which profiles people engaged in creating & preserving culture, and celebrates our unique differences and shared human condition.
 BCD defines “Best Cultural Destinations” as those that teach us, and help us grow in understanding, compassion, and capacity for connection.